Rahulchandnani1/OnlineTask/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, to start the app:
+First we need to install dependencies by running below command:

+npm install

+then we can run below command to start app

 ### `npm start`